 Resident Evil Village, or Resident Evil 8, debuted its first trailer at the PS5 Future of Gaming event, and between Chris Redfield and werewolves, we’re ridiculously excited about the future of Resident Evil.

 After two back-to-back remakes, the story of Resident Evil finally continues, as a direct Resident Evil 7 sequel follows Ethan Winters back into yet another first-person survival-horror experience.
-Despite only seeing a short teaser, there were quite a few things revealed about the upcoming Resident Evil Village out of that trailer.
+Ever since its short teaser, there were quite a few things revealed about the upcoming Resident Evil Village.

 Here’s everything we know so far about Resident Evil Village.

 - See our The Last of Us Part II review (spoiler-free)

 - See the best PC games and best Xbox Game Pass PC games to play now

 - See our reviews of the Xbox Series X and PS5